The DPT Program is accepting applications from July 1, 2020 – May 17, 2021 for the January 2022 class of DPT students.

-- Bachelor’s degree from a regionally accredited institution in the U.S. (must be conferred prior to matriculation in January)
+- Bachelor’s degree from a regionally accredited institution in the U.S. (must be conferred prior to the start of the program to be eligible for admission)

 - Recommended GRE score of >300 (taken within the last 5 years)